Compassionate, Creative Care for Schizophrenia

-It’s theorized that you may carry the gene for schizophrenia, which may then get triggered by an environmental factor such as a virus.
+It’s theorized that you may carry the gene, which may then get triggered by an environmental factor such as a virus.

-Researchers also theorize that there is an imbalance in the neurotransmitters in the brain that causes the development of schizophrenia.
+Researchers also theorize that there is an imbalance in the neurotransmitters in the brain that causes the development of the disorder.

 The team also teaches you and your family coping skills to help you manage the condition once discharged from the program, which may include referrals to outside programs for ongoing care.

 Schizophrenia is a lifelong mental health condition that requires care for symptom management and improvement in the quality of life.
 For compassionate care, call Creative Care today.